z1c0/FATE/README.md

 ### liquor

-I remember that one day, when I was bored, I decided to implement the Austria card game [Schnapes](https://en.wikipedia.org/wiki/Schnapsen) using my framework.
-The I got distracted by something else and never finished it.
+I remember that one day, when I was bored, I decided to implement the Austrian card game [Schnapsen](https://en.wikipedia.org/wiki/Schnapsen) using my framework.
+Then I got distracted by something else and never finished it.

 ![liquor](images/liquor.png)